 FOR IMMEDIATE RELEASE Jan.
 10, 2013

-This case was handled by Assistant United States Attorney Meredith George Thomas and investigated by the Internal Revenue Service and the West Virginia Commission on Special Investigations.
+The Raleigh County Sherriff’s Department conducted the investigation.
+Assistant United States Attorney John File handled the prosecution.
 The sentence was imposed by United States District Judge Irene C. Berger.

 # # #